Theme

 Session story instead of raw JSON

-The useful angle is readability.
+The value is readability.
 The blog says Her reconstructs what happened in plain English, links findings back to turns, and lets readers ask questions about why a tool or action appeared in the trace.

 Availability